-The grant amount offered to each eligible applicant will be calculated using a formula which has been determined in conjunction with the ESO community, through the ESO Round Table (ESORT).
+The grant amount offered to each eligible applicant will be calculated using a formula, which has been determined in conjunction with the ESO community, through the ESO Round Table (ESORT).

 This formula is applied uniformly to all eligible applicants.
-As long as an organisation meets the eligibility criteria they will be considered for a grant.
+As long as an organisation meets the eligibility criteria their application will be considered.